jonathanbex/DiscordBot/README.md

 3. **Configure the Bot**:

-    Update the `appsettings.json` file with your bot's token:
+    Update the `appsettings.json` file with your bot's token and optionally a connectionString for entity framework if you want to save commands:

     ```json
     {